deeplearning4j/deeplearning4j/word2vec.md

 ### Saving, Reloading & Using the Model

 You'll want to save the model.
-The normal way to save models in deeplearning4j is via the serialization utils (Java serialization, akin to Python pickling, which converts an object into a series of bytes).
+The normal way to save models in Deeplearning4j is via the serialization utils (Java serialization is akin to Python pickling, converting an object into a *series* of bytes).

         log.info("Save vectors....");
         WordVectorSerializer.writeWordVectors(vec, "words.txt");

 This will save the vectors to a file called `words.txt` that will appear in the root of the directory where Word2vec is trained.
-The output in the file should one word per line followed by a series of floats that are its vector representation.
+The output in the file should one word per line, followed by a series of numbers that together are its vector representation.

-To keep working with the vectors, simply call `vec` like this:
+To keep working with the vectors, simply call methods on `vec` like this:

         vec.wordsNearest(Arrays.asList("king", "woman"), Arrays.asList("queen"), 10);